-General Annual Grant: Income received from the ESFA to cover the normal running cost of the Academy.
-Under the amended funding agreement with the Secretary of State, the academy trust was not subject to a limit on the amount of GAG that it could carry forward at 31 August 2019.
+General Annual Grant: Income received from the ESFA to cover the normal running costs of the Academy.
+Under the amended funding agreement with the Secretary of State, the Academy Trust was not subject to a limit on the amount of GAG that it could carry forward at 31 August 2020.

-Other DFE/ESFA grants: This includes the pupil premium, rates, teacher's pay grant, sports grant and universal infant free school meals.
+Other DFE/ESFA grants: This includes the Pupil Premium, Teacher's Pay grant, Teacher's Pension grant, PE & Sports Premium grant and Universal Infant Free School Meals.